Konfekt/FastFold/README.md

 edited buffer, unless you either
 - explicitly tell this plugin to refrain from it via `g:fastfold_skipfiles`, or
 - the local and global `foldmethod` is set to `manual`.

+IMPORTANT:

+Preferably load this plugin before other BufWinEnter autocommand that use :mkview to save folds.
+This way, the fold method stored in the view file is set to the last automatic one, and not to `manual`.